-Portland Parks & Recreation is improving southern Gabriel Park with a more ecologically diverse native landscape.
+Portland Parks & Recreation is improving Gabriel Park with an ecologically diverse landscape.

 Help create this space!

-Email program coordinator Eric Rosewall to get updates on the project and learn about upcoming landscaping and planting work parties starting in the fall.
+Email program coordinator Eric Rosewall to get updates on the project and learn about upcoming landscaping and planting events.

 The nature patch will have a shelter, modeled on this one seen at Sabin School, to host community gatherings.

 The nature patch will overlook an expansive pollinator meadow seen here during early establishment summer 2018.